NumEconCopenhagen/projects-2019-alexander-helene/dataproject/README.md

 # Dataproject

-Should contain a short introduction to your project, and show how to produce your results:

-This project aims to describe the relationship between income per capita and energy use per capita in South american countries.
+This project aims to describe the relationship between income per capita and energy use per capita in South American countries.
+We have used data from the World Bank Development Indicators.
+The data set consists of 2 variables - GDP per capita (2010 USD) and Energy use (kg of oil equivalent per capita) for 12 countries in the years 1971-2014.

+We have structured the data and applied some descriptive calculaltions.
+Finally we have presented the data in some graphs.